Put-in-Bay Diary January 2014

 Put-in-Bay Diary-Thurs., Jan.
 2nd – It’s windy and blowing snow.
 Islanders are hunkered down.

-Put-in-Bay Diary -Fri., Jan.
-3rd – John and Robin Glauser and two others cross the ice from Middle Bass on ATV’s.
+Diary January 2014 Fri., Jan.
+3rd – John, Robin Glauser, and two others cross the ice from Middle Bass on ATVs.

-Put-in-Bay Diary-Sun., Jan.
-5th – Wet snow in afternoon and evening precedes predicted sub-zero temperatures.
+Diary January 2014-Sun., Jan.
+5th – Wet snow in the afternoon and evening precedes predicted sub-zero temperatures.

 at about -13 and the wind at 35 miles plus, the windchill is more than 40 degrees below.

 Tues., Jan.
 7th – As the day begins at midnight, the temperature at the South Bass Island weather station hits -11.7.
-The normal temperature for Jan.
+The average temperature for Jan.
 7th is a high of 32 degrees and a low of 19 degrees.
 There’s no school again.
-The fire siren went off about 5:45 p.m. and volunteers rushed to the home of Mary Ann and Berni Meyers to find a lot of smoke damage from their burned out furnace fan.
+The fire siren went off about 5:45 p.m., and volunteers rushed to the home of Mary Ann and Berni Meyers to find a lot of smoke damage from their burned-out furnace fan.
 Thankfully, they have a fireplace to huddle in front of.
 Fireman Mark Wilhelm reports going on a fire call in this cold weather without gloves.
 Oops!
 Big mistake!

 Wed., Jan.
 8th – The first customers from Marblehead to make the crossing by snowmobile are Rob Moore and George A Danchisen.
 School starts late because the county roads are still at Level Three in the early a.m.

 Thurs., Jan.
 9th – Students return to school for a full day of classes.
 There are about twenty-five shanties off the West Shore where there is about eleven inches of ice cover on the lake.